parkerdavis1/agave-portfolio/content/blog/2024-03-rss-feeds/index.md

 draft: false
 eleventyExcludeFromCollections: false
 ---
+I'm enjoying using an RSS feed reader lately.
+You can stay up to date with sites of all types without having to sift through all the email and social media noise.
+When I feel like reading something, I just open up my feed reader and read something from the feeds!

-I'm enjoying using an RSS feed reader lately and I think you ought to give it a try. macOS/iOS has a great free option [NetNewsWire](https://netnewswire.com/) but there are [others](https://aboutfeeds.com)
+macOS/iOS has a great free feedreader called [NetNewsWire](https://netnewswire.com/) but there are [others](https://aboutfeeds.com).
 ## What is an RSS feed?

-Check out [About Feeds](https://aboutfeeds.com/), it'll tell you what you need to know.
+Check out [About Feeds](https://aboutfeeds.com/), it'll tell you all you need to know.

 ## Any questions?